Travel Awards for SIGCIS Workshops

 Award Recipients To Date

-2013: SIGCIS Workshop Old Ideas: Recomputing the History of Information Technology in Portland, Maine
+2013: SIGCIS Workshop on Old Ideas: Recomputing the History of Information Technology in Portland, Maine

 - Computer History Museum Travel Awards: Joy Rankin, Yale, $500 to present “The Time-Sharing Movement: Building Educational Computing Networks in Minnesota 1965-75”